 If you do add your own policy for a country, when a candidate applies to a job in that country, they’ll see this disclaimer:

-Candidates can follow the second link to review your policy.
+Candidates can follow the first link to review your policy.